 Community and Economic Development

-When you support University of Illinois Extension through Community and Economic Development, counties and communities have access to community development, economic development, professionals, research and technical assistance.
+University of Illinois Extension's Community and Economic Development professional staff gives counties and communities access to research and technical assistance from the University.
 Extension provides staff support for counties and communities without sufficient resources to complete the work.
 It increases the local knowledge of economic development, trends, best practices, and state and federal programs that offer technical and grant assistance.
 In this way, communities can implement economic development plans that meet local business needs, attract and expand new businesses, increase local sales tax revenues, and focuses on workforce improvement.
-Extending knowledge, changing lives.

-When you support the University of Illinois Extension’s Community Participatory Planning program, local communities and municipal governments convene stakeholders to assess the strengths and weaknesses of their region, identify gaps in data and develop a preferred strategic vision for their communities going forward.
+Through Illinois Extension’s Community Participatory Planning program, local communities and municipal governments convene stakeholders to assess the strengths and weaknesses of their region, identify gaps in data and develop a preferred strategic vision for their communities going forward.
 This new knowledge results in a development of high quality economic development plans, a delivery infrastructure, and an ongoing monitoring framework.
 It also allows for a grassroots focus on bottom up economic development planning as opposed to top down.
-Extending knowledge, changing lives.
-When you support the University of Illinois Extension’s Community Leadership and Organizational Development program, municipalities, counties, school districts, library boards, public and private non-profit organizations increase their capacity of local decision making through facilitation, skills training, managing projects, survey design, strategic planning, and understanding data.
-It also allows for leadership capacity building to improve local economic development outcomes.
-Extending knowledge, changing lives.

 Local Resources and Information